TommyLe3825/C-Plus-Plus-Full-Course/IntrotoCPP/README.md

 But something is wrong.

-Task
-Complete the code to generate the required output.
+Task: Complete the code to generate the required output.

 ## **Outputting a Quote (Program Structure):**